 Are pregnancy books really useful?
 Pregnancy is an exciting time, both for the expecting mother and for her partner.
 Trying to discover as much information about your pregnancy and birth as possible can be difficult and intimidating, especially if it’s your first pregnancy.
 However, there are a number of truly excellent books to read for pregnancy that provide guidance for first-time parents on the subjects of pregnancy, birth and what comes next.

-What can I get from Pregnancy Books?
+What can I get from advice books on pregnancy?

 There is a lot of information out there about pregnancy, morning sickness, labor, delivery and first-time parenting.
 Some practitioners don’t always provide the best information.
 In some areas, prenatal care is limited.
 In others, doctors operate on theories that are vague.
 For example, in the area I live in, there are still doctors that tell pregnant women that drinking occasionally is fine.
 However, all of the information I have on the subject, including from the Center for Disease Control, suggests that since nobody knows how much is too much for a fetus, it is best not to drink at all.
 Finding the right information can be tricky and these pregnancy books might help.
 Expecting parents should know about nutrition, breast-feeding options, labor, delivery, options for pain management or natural childbirth, episiotomies and coping with a cranky newborn.
 How do you filter out the information overload?
 How do you figure out the right questions to ask your doctor so that your pregnancy is safe, healthy and special to you?
 Start by reading one of these pregnancy books.